framedsc/Sitesource/markdown/GameGuides/DeadSpace.md

 Pivot Distance: The camera rotates around a pivot point.
 By default, that point is located wherever Isaac is.
 However, if you increase this value, the camera will rotate around a point in front of Isaac.
 Negative values for behind him.
 This is one of several ways to simply put the camera in front of Isaac and get him out of the shot.
 Has other uses too.

 @alert important
 Aiming and many other in-game events reset camera values.
-To prevent value from changing, **freeze it**: open cheat table window, click in the box leftside of it's name.
-Or navigate with keyboard arrows and press `Space`.
+To prevent value from changing, **freeze it**: click in the box leftside of it's name.
+Or highlight it and press `Space`.
 @end

-@alert tip
-To keep favourite values for further use, organize them in dropdown: right click on entry, click on gear, fill value:name.
-Change the value manually by pressing `Enter` or double clicking on value.
+Change the values manually by pressing `Enter` or double clicking on value.
-@end

 ### Controls